tingkts/CodeSnippet/README.md

 #### Code Snippets

-To record some useful code snippets as the cheat sheet.
+Just record some useful code snippets as the cheat sheet.